doorcountylandtrust/dclt-strategic-system/data/dclt/3 REFERENCE & TOOLS/Messaging Library/Storytelling Campaigns/“The Land Speaks” Campaign Concept.md

 > But in 2015, something changed.
 >

 > The Johnson family, who had owned this land for generations, made a decision.
-Instead of selling to developers, they worked with DCLT to restore the prairie—protecting it forever.
+Instead of selling to developers, they worked with DCLT to restore the prairie-protecting it forever.
 >

 > It wasn’t easy.
 Years of invasive grasses had to be cleared.
 Wetlands restored.
 Native plants reintroduced.